hhat-lang/hhat_lang/docs/dialects/heather/current_syntax.md

 !!! note
-    The syntax development is in continuous development and will have more features added.
+    The syntax is in development and will have more features added continuously.

 The H-hat's Heather dialect syntax works as follows: